USDA-SCINet/scinet-workbooks/workbooks/_about/use.md

         * Kernel > Change Kernel > select "{{ kernel }}" from the drop down menu

-### Modifying workflows to use /Project
+### Modifying workflows to use /project

-If you would like to use your Project space instead of 90daydata, you can modify the tutorial instructions by substituting `/project/your_project_name/` wherever you see `/90daydata/shared/$USER/`.
+If you would like to use your project space instead of `/90daydata`, you can modify the tutorial instructions by substituting `/project/your_project_name/` wherever you see `/90daydata/shared/$USER/`.

 For example, to modify the instructions above for creating a directory and Conda environment in a project named "your_project_name", you would:
 1. Open the Shell